Finding Alcohol and Other Drug Services

 A Needle and Syringe Program (or ‘NSP’) is a free service provided by the Government for people who inject drugs.
 Needle and syringe programs aim to reduce the spread of blood borne viruses (such as Hepatitis C and HIV) in the community.
 They do this by providing free sterile injecting equipment (including needles and syringes) and a safe place to dispose of used needles, as well as free sexual health items (like condoms).
 A needle and syringe program can also provide health information, ways to reduce drug-related harms and links into treatment services.
 These programs are private and confidential, and people who use them are anonymous (they do not provide their name or details).

-What’s the difference between a ‘supervised injecting facility’ and a Needle and Syringe Program?
+What’s the difference between a ‘medically supervised injecting room’ and a Needle and Syringe Program?

-A Needle Syringe Program is not the same as a ‘medically supervised injecting facility’ or ‘supervised injecting room’.
+A Needle Syringe Program is not the same as a ‘medically supervised injecting room’ or ‘safe infecting room’.
 A Needle and Syringe Program provides clean and sterile equipment and a safe place to dispose of used injecting equipment.
 People are not allowed to use drugs in the Needle and Syringe Program.

-Medically supervised injecting facilities (also ‘safe injecting rooms’) are a safe place for someone to use heroin or other drugs under supervision from a medical or health professional, rather than using in a public place or on the street.
-There are trained health workers in the supervised injecting facility who can look after the person whilst they are using, make sure that they don’t accidentally overdose, and refer them to treatment and support services.
-Supervised injecting facilities have been used around the world to reduce the number of people who overdose or use in public places and encourage people injecting drugs to access treatment.
+Medically supervised injecting rooms are a health service where someone can use heroin or other drugs under supervision from a medical or health professional, rather than using in a public place or on the street.
+There are trained health workers on site who can look after the person whilst they are using, make sure that they don’t accidentally overdose, and refer them to treatment and support services.
+Supervised injecting rooms have been used around the world to reduce the number of people who overdose or use in public places and encourage people injecting drugs to access treatment.

 Studies carried out on supervised injecting facilities have shown that they help to reduce the spread of HIV and Hepatitis C, as well as reducing the number of deaths and injuries due to drug overdose, the number of people who inject drugs in public places and the numbers of needles found in public places.
 Importantly, studies also show that safe injecting rooms help more people to be referred to treatment and support services.